 Mason’s 4th-grade class is learning about Greek Mythology and part of the unit involves creating a Greek Costume.
-They were asked to choose a character – human or creature – from Greek Mythology and Mason chose Ares.
-The class was tasked with creating the costume, with minimal help from adults.
-Tasks such as sewing or using sharp utensils, spray paint, etc were allowed from the adults.
-Mason immediately got to work brainstorming his costume.
+They were asked to choose a character – human or creature – from Greek Mythology and Mason chose Ares, the Greek God of War to dress up as.
+The class was tasked with creating a costume, with minimal help from adults.
+Mason immediately got to work brainstorming his ancient Greek God costume.
 We had tons of fun looking through images of Ares and discussing what types of materials he could use for his DIY Ares Greek Mythology Costume.

 Mason decided on a basic tunic and skirt armor plus a deep red cape.
 After researching armor that Ares would have worn, Mason ended up deciding on greaves (leg armor) and wrist bracers.
-He also added a shield and sandals, mostly because they were easier to make than close-toe shoes, along with a Spartan style helmet.
-He went back and forth between a spear and a sword.
-After doing a bit of research he found that Ares is almost always depicted with a spear and only sometimes with a sheathed sword.
+He also added a shield and sandals, mostly because they were easier to make than close-toe shoes, along with a Spartan-style helmet.
+After doing a bit of research he found that Ares is almost always depicted with a spear and only sometimes with a sheathed sword, so spear it was.

-For the tunic, I suggested using a man’s tee shirt.
+For the tunic, I suggested using a large man’s tee shirt because it would provide enough material and be a comfortable fit.
 We got one for inexpensive at Walmart.
 I had Mason put on the shirt inside out and then pinned it along the bottom of the arms and along his sides so that it was a bit more fitted and looked less like a tent.
 I carefully removed it and sewed along the pins and he trimmed the excess fabric.
-He then put the shirt back on and we determined the length he wanted and he cut it to length.
+He then put the shirt back on and he determined the length he wanted and cut it to length.

-Also at Walmart, we found some Greek Key ribbon that he wanted since he had seen an image of Ares with that pattern.
-Mason added the ribbon to the sleeves of the shirt with my help – he laid the hot glue and I laid the ribbon.
+Also at Walmart, we found some Greek Key ribbon and Mason added the ribbon to the sleeves of the shirt with hot glue.

 DIY Greek Armor

-The greaves were made the same way, with me creating a template and tracing onto the fabric.
-I helped him with the ribbon measurements and the velcro closure since it was a bit clumsy to work bent over.
+The greaves were made the same way, with me creating a template and tracing it onto the fabric.
 The same process was used for the wrist braces.

 The shield was almost entirely his own doing as well.
 I had recommended picking up a dessert tray at the Dollar Store and spray painting it, but he went to the recycling bin and found a round cardboard piece from a pizza box.
-He then broke into my vinyl stash and covered it with gold vinyl.
-I helped him cut the brown vinyl “V” that he wanted to adorn the shield with and then we both applied it.
+He then broke into my vinyl stash and covered the entire front with gold vinyl.
+We then cut a brown vinyl “V” and added it to the front of the shield.

 To finish the shield he used a hole punch to cut out vinyl circles and adhered them along the edge of the shield.
 This process took him about 45 minutes because he wanted the rivets so close together!